The Top 10 Worst and Fake Forex Brokers in South Africa have been revealed. We have rated and reviewed the worst Forex Brokers to avoid!

 - Fake broker tactics.

-- Unregulated Forex brokers South Africa.
+- Unregulated Forex brokers in South Africa.

 - Fake Trading Platforms in South Africa